 In regard to real estate value, is there an actual market for cave-homes?
 Yes, there is!
 “The thriving market around Yanan means a cave with three rooms and a bathroom (a total of 750 square feet) can be advertised for sale at $46,000.
 A simple one-room cave without plumbing rents for $30 a month, with some people relying on outhouses or potties that they empty outside.
 Many caves, however, are not for sale or rent because they are handed down from one generation to another, though for just how many generations, people often can't say.”
 Source - The LA Times, 2012

-Laura Cerrano is a second-generation Certified Feng Shui Expert.
-As a full-time certified Feng Shui consultant, Laura provides bi-coastal consultations and workshops in New York and California.
+Laura Cerrano is a second-generation Certified New York City Feng Shui Expert.
+As a full-time consultant, Laura provides bi-coastal consultations and workshops for residential, commercial, real estate developments, Fortune 500 companies and healing faculties.
 In addition, Laura is a resident teacher at the Metropolitan Institute of Design in Syosset, NY.
-She was featured in The New York Times, PBS, The Real Deal, Newsday and seen on "Watch What Happens Live with Andy Cohen," News China Television, NY1 and the CBC documentary called "Superstitious Minds."
+She has been featured in highly respected publications and TV networks such as Bravo's "Watch What Happens Live with Andy Cohen," PBS, CBC Television, BBC Radio and The New York Times.